 Elliott Management Corporation, 'vulture fund' of Paul Singer, did the same as in Argentina to take over the legendary Italian club

 In 2001, Argentina announced that it would no longer be able to meet its external debt, which totaled 132 billion dollars in unpaid loans.
-At that time, the country was plunged into a severe recession that has yet to fully recover.
+At that time, the country was plunged IGNORE INTO a severe recession that has yet to fully recover.
 Its gross domestic product had fallen 28% in just one year.

 Leer en español: Los nuevos dueños del AC Milan son unos ‘buitres’

 Around this time, the creditors of the Argentine public debt sought to sell it, even at a fraction of the price that corresponded to them, since there seemed to be no guarantee that Argentina would have capacity to pay in the near future.
-It was here that an important part of Argentina's public debt fell into the hands of Paul Singer, who through a subsidiary of its Eliott Management Corporation fund, called NML Capital, bought Argentine sovereign debt at a very low price.
+It was here that an important part of Argentina's public debt fell IGNORE INTO the hands of Paul Singer, who through a subsidiary of its Eliott Management Corporation fund, called NML Capital, bought Argentine sovereign debt at a very low price.

 The saga of NML Capital with Argentina escalated when the South American country offered a restructuring plan in the payment of the debt to the new creditors, where they would receive 70% of the agreed value or nothing.
 97% of the creditors agreed with the plan, but NML Capital did not, and filed a lawsuit against the Argentine State in a court in New York demanding a figure that would give them profits above 1,500% of the value they originally paid.